hirosystems/docs/docs/platform/connect-desktop-to-cloud.md

 ## Enable SSH and Git

-To enable SSH access and Git authentication to your Hiro Platform workspace, you'll need to add the following lines to your `~/.ssh/config` file:
+To enable SSH access and Git authentication to your Hiro Platform workspace, you'll need to modify your `~/.ssh/config` file.
+However, before proceeding, it's important to understand what these commands do to ensure you're comfortable with the changes being made to your machine

+Here are the lines you need to add:

 ```bash
 Host *.ssh.platform.hiro.so